lewisscrivens98/GameEngine-DX11.1-Shadows/README.md

 ----------------------------------------------------------------------------------

 This engine will focus on shaders and lighting and the way the render pipeline works.
 In this specific assignment I have focused mainly on the way shadows are rendered in the game world.
+This was for my second year.

 Some of the code and HLSL files have been derived from the following tutorials. http://rastertek.com/tutdx11.html